USING THE LIBRARY

 What do I do upon arrival/departure?

-On arrival, sign in on the iPad at the library monitor’s desk just inside the library entrance (Tuesday through Friday) or at the East Entrance reception desk (Monday).
+On arrival, all visitors sign in on the iPad at the library monitor’s desk just inside the library entrance (Tuesday through Friday) or at the East Entrance reception desk (Monday).
+All visitors sign out on departure.
 If you need to leave the library for more than 10 minutes, please sign out and back in again.

 Should I reshelve the books I use?